libcpr/docs/advanced-usage.md

 Cpr offers the possibility to pass user-implemented interceptors to a session, which can then monitor, modify and repeat requests.

+### Single Session

-Each interceptor implementation must inherit from the abstract class `cpr::Interceptor` and implement the function `cpr::Response intercept(cpr::Session& session)`.
+Each interceptor implementation must inherit from the abstract class `cpr::Interceptor` for intercepting regular `cpr::Sessions` objects.
+The inherited class has to implement the function `cpr::Response intercept(cpr::Session& session)`.
 This function is automatically called for every added interceptor during the request with the session object belonging to the request passed as a parameter.
 An essential point of the intercept function is that it must call the `cpr::Response proceed(Session& session)` function implemented in `cpr::Interceptor`.
-This is neccessary to continue the request and get the `cpr::Response` object.
+This is necessary to continue the request and get the `cpr::Response` object.

 Here is an example implementation for an interceptor that logs the request without changing it: